inbravo/aws-feature-set/README.md

 - Second level domains e.g. yahoo out of yahoo.com etc
 - Domain Registrars assign domain names under one or more top level domain names e.g. godaddy.com is a registrar
 - Costs around 125$ per month
-- TTL
+- TTL (time to live)
 	- Cache the DNS record for TTL seconds
 	- Length that a DNS record is cached on either resolving server or users own local computer
 - Hosted Zone
 	- Collection of resource record sets hosted by Route 53
 	- A hosted zone represents resource record sets that are managed together under a single domain name.
-	- NS, SOA, CNAME, Alias etc. types of records for a particular domain e.g. [https://www.tcpiputils.com/dns-lookup/google.com/ALL](https://www.tcpiputils.com/dns-lookup/google.com/ALL)
+	- NS, SOA, CNAME, Alias etc. types of records for a particular domain e.g. [DNS Lookup](https://www.tcpiputils.com/dns-lookup/google.com/ALL)
 	- Types
 		- Private : how you want to route traffic within VPC
 		- Public : how you want to route traffic on internet